Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 # Introduction

-In this article, we introduce "What's Cooking," a Chrome extension that helps you make recipes using AI.
+In this article, we introduce "What's Cooking with AI", a Chrome extension that helps you make recipes using AI.
 At the click of a button, you can see what recipes you can make with the items you have in your shopping basket.

 We use fancy AI to figure out what recipes you might like based on your preferences and basket.
 In addition to just finding recipes, our application actually creates new ones!
 We'll talk about how we built the extension, using stuff like Next.js for the part you see, Spring Boot for the behind-the-scenes stuff, and Amazon's cloud services to make sure everything runs smoothly.
 Plus, we'll explain how we set up everything step by step.

 We'll also dive into how we tested different AI models to see which one worked best.
 It was like a taste test for AI!
 And along the way, we'll share the ups and downs we faced while working on this project.

 So, join us as we explore the exciting world of AI in cooking, sharing our journey and discoveries along the way.

 # Our Project

-For our internship project, we dished out something delightful: "What's Cooking with ChatGPT."

-Imagine a Chrome extension that serves up AI-crafted recipes based on your online shopping list.
+For our internship project, we dished out something delightful: "What's Cooking with AI" Imagine a Chrome extension that serves up AI-crafted recipes based on your online shopping list.
 To cook up this magic, we crafted custom web scrapers to gather data from major Belgian online retailers like Colruyt, Delhaize, Albert Heijn, and Aldi.

 In the backend (our Java setup), we seamlessly integrated Spring AI, opening the door to a variety of AI models, including heavy hitters like OpenAI's ChatGPT, Command by Cohere, Meta's LLama2 and Amazon's Titan.

 On the frontend, we spruced up the user interface with React and Next.js.
 Initially simple, just spitting out recipes, but soon we added a pinch of customization, letting users fine-tune preferences like dietary restrictions and culinary whims.

 But hold onto your chef's hat!
 We also added a nifty feature that conjures up a snapshot of what your dish might look like.
 And, of course, you can save those recipe gems for later in a convenient text file.

+And if reading isn't your thing while cooking, fear not!
+We've integrated a feature that allows you to listen to the recipe being read aloud, ensuring your hands stay free and your focus remains on creating culinary masterpieces.

 # Application Architecture

+Sure, here's the text split into nice paragraphs:

 In our project, we implemented CI/CD to streamline the deployment process of our backend.
 This was achieved by leveraging various tools offered by different providers such as GitHub and Amazon Web Services (AWS).

 Initially, we began by writing workflow files to automate the execution of tests with each push to the development branch on GitHub.
 Over time, this progressed into developing workflow files aimed at building and deploying our backend onto App Runner, thereby enabling seamless access to our backend without the necessity of local execution.

 Within our GitHub workflow files, we designed jobs dedicated to constructing Docker images using Maven, facilitating the subsequent pushing of the latest backend image to Amazon Elastic Container Registry (ECR).
 Following the image push to ECR, we employed Terraform to deploy this image onto App Runner.

 To streamline the orchestration of these jobs, which were authored in separate files for organizational clarity, we utilized a main workflow file to dictate the sequence in which the jobs were to be executed.

 In our pursuit of enhancing backend security on App Runner, we opted to integrate an API Gateway.
 This gateway serves as a protective layer, mandating that all frontend requests transit through it and ensuring access to the backend only if the appropriate key is present in the request headers.

 # Leveraging AI (DRAFT - Jonathan)